SR-71 Blackbird #974 Ichi Ban

 On April 21st, 1989, Blackbird #61-17974, better known as “Ichi-Ban” departed Kadena on a mission.
 At the controls were Pilot Lt.
 Col Dan House, and RSO Blair Bozek.
 As #974 accelerated through three times the speed of sound, the left compressor bearing froze, causing the immediate disintegration of the port engine, and resultant explosion from the catastrophic failure sending shrapnel through critical hydraulic lines.

-Lt Col House managed to slow #974, and even decend below 10 thousand feet.
-Both crew ejected safely, and were quickly rescued by local fishermen in the waters below.
+Lt Col House managed to slow #974, and even descend below 10 thousand feet.
+Both crew ejected safely and were quickly rescued by local fishermen in the waters below.

 Only one of the two section seats from Habu #974 was recovered.
 According to legend, the other ejection seat, having never been found, was being used by a local tribal chief as his personal throne.

-As SR-71 Operations came to a close in 1990, the DET 1 commander had a plaque placed on a hill that overlooked the base, that came to be known as “Habu Hill”
+As SR-71 Operations came to a close in 1990, the DET 1 commander had a plaque placed on a hill that overlooked the base, which to be known as “Habu Hill”

 This vantage point is dedicated to the magnificent SR-71 Blackbird, known worldwide as the Habu.
 The first SR-71 arrived at Kadena Air Base on 9 March 1968 and the last aircraft departed on 21 January 1990.
 Throughout those twenty-two years, the Habu roamed Pacific skies unchallenged in war and peace to insure the freedom of the United States and her allies.
 Habu Hill stands as a memorial to the SR-71, the special men and women who sustained its strategic reconnaissance mission and to all people who gather here and know that jet noise is truly the sound of freedom.